San Diego Shopping Scene: Browse Deals, Fashion and Souvenirs

-In Gaslamp Quarters, shoppers will find apparel, jewelry, custom art, books, music and more.
+In Gaslamp Quarter, shoppers find apparel, jewelry, custom art, books, music and more.
 However, there’s more to do than shop.
 Gaslamp Quarter also hosts several events throughout the year, such as concerts, holiday festivities, food and wine festivals, and marathons.

 Clairemont Town Square

 Clairemont Town Square suits those looking for a smaller outdoor mall packed with things to do.
-Shoppers will find over 15 stores including big names and small boutiques.
-This options suits families on the go and features a Big Lots!, Petco, Ross Dress for Less and T.J.
+Shoppers browse over 15 stores including big names and small boutiques.
+This option suits families on the go and features a Big Lots!, Petco, Ross Dress for Less and T.J.
 Maxx.

-While shopping, guests also enjoy access to Ulta for their beauty needs, a fitness center, Game Stop and on-site movie theater that shows new releases.
-When it’s time for a break or meal with the family, visit one of the 20 restaurants in the shopping center.
+While shopping, guests also enjoy access to Ulta for beauty needs, a fitness center, Game Stop and on-site movie theater.
+When it’s time for a break or meal with the family, visit 20 restaurants in the shopping center.
 Whether guests need a sit-down meal or fast food, Clairemont Town Square has a restaurant nearby.

 Located adjacent to San Diego Bay, Seaport Village houses a waterfront district full of shops, restaurants and activities.
-Plan to spend a full day at the village, browsing over 50 shops, enjoying a meal with loved ones and attending an event.
+Spend a full day at the village, browsing over 50 shops, enjoying meals with loved ones and attending events.

 Retailers sell everything from accessories and apparel to souvenirs and toys.
-A few signature shops that sell local goodies to take home include Best of San Diego, Crazy Shirts, Hot Licks, a hot sauce store, Mistletoe for Christmas decorations and San Diego Surf Shop.
+A few signature shops that sell local goodies include Best of San Diego, Crazy Shirts, Hot Licks, a hot sauce store, Mistletoe for Christmas decorations and San Diego Surf Shop.

 In between visiting shops, don’t forget to ride the historic carousel at Seaport Village, meet local artists and let kids get their faces painted.